raphendyr/yaal/doc/2_basics.md

 }
 ```

 First include lines will literally include `yaal/core.hh` and `yaal/io.hh` files.
 First one has some core stuff like function prototypes for `setup` and `loop` and other things to make program to call these functions.
-Second one will allo use of types like `PortB4`.
+Second one will allow use of types like `PortB4`.

 If you are using arduino board and would like to refer ports with arduino names (`D4`, `D5` and so on) you should add line `#include <yaal/arduino.hh>`.